Design the Affordance

 Trinity Local is what this essay looks like when you build it for cross-provider AI.
 The moves map one-to-one:

-- Name the roles: chairman, member, conductor, harness, lens — typed slots, not job titles.
+- Name the roles: chairman, member, harness, lens — typed slots, not job titles.

-- Enforce the boundaries: the chairman synthesizes; members don't see each other's reasoning.
+- Enforce the boundaries: the chairman synthesizes; in the default parallel mode, members don't see each other's reasoning.
 Boundaries written into the call graph, not the prompt.

 - Put signal in its channel: agreed_claims, disagreed_claims with why_matters, provider_scores.
 Each signal has its own field in the routing JSON, never collapsed into prose.